entando/entando-docs/vuepress/docs/v7.2/tutorials/consume/multitenancy.md

 ```

 #### Tenant Configuration Secret
-> A single secret needs to be set up with the configuration for each tenant.
-If the `entando-tenants-secret` already exists, then the secret should be edited and a new JSON block added for the tenant.
+A single Secret needs to be set up with the configuration for each tenant.
+If the `entando-tenants-secret` already exists, then the Secret should be edited and a new JSON block added for the tenant.

 1. Download the template `entando-tenants-secret.yaml`: